realkoder/soft-dev-02-databases/TEST_DESIGN.md

 london vs detroit approach

-DB - sqlite3 - both london and detorit not hardly mocked not hardly integrated
+DB - sqlite3 - both london and detroit not hardly mocked not hardly integrated

 Third part OAtuh Google and OpenAI

+The integration tests for `Api::V1::LlmController` uses London approach, since calling the `OpenAI API` for every test would be costly and slow.
+Instead, the service layer is mocked to return a sample recipe, allowing to test controller behavior and responses without hitting the real API.

 ---